AlmasShintemirov/CppND-Route-Planning-Project/README.md

 ```
 git clone git@github.com:udacity/CppND-Route-Planning-Project.git --recurse-submodules
 ```
-Similarly the completed project can be cloned from this repository - choose
+Similarly the completed project can be cloned from this repository - choose the "completed_project" branch instead

 ## Dependencies for Running Locally